UIUC-iSchool-DataViz/is445_oauoag_spring2023/syllabus.md

 # Assignments and Evaluation

-Students will be graded based on a combination of assignments (70%: 40% (maximum) standard prose/code assignments and 30% weekly visualization reports) and a final project (30%).
+Students will be graded based on a combination of assignments (70%: 50% (maximum) standard prose/code assignments and 20% weekly visualization reports) and a final project (30%).
 The final project will be a capstone to the course, and will have greater flexibility in software packages and data sources.
 This project will be introduced around Week 8.

 There will be opportunities for extra credit in the homework and final project portions.
-The *maximum* homework score is fixed at 40% (even with extra credit included).
+The *maximum* homework score is fixed at 50% (even with extra credit included).

+There are several homework assignments which are **required** to pass the course:
+ * Any installation assignments (Part of Homework #1, Homework #5, and Homework #7) with a grade of 85% or better on *each* assignment
+ * Final-project preparatory assignments: Homework #6, *either* Homework #9 *or* Homework #10 with a grade of 50% or better on *each* assignment

+Failure to submit these assignments above these grading thresholds will automatically lead to a failing grade in the course.

 **In summary, your grades consist of:**

-| 40% | Standard assignments in prose or code form (40% is the MAX grade, even with extra credit)
+| 50% | Standard assignments in prose or code form (50% is the MAX grade, even with extra credit)
-| 30% | Weekly visualization reports
+| 20% | Weekly visualization reports
 | 30% | Final project